 5 Benefits of an Ice Bath [For Recovery]

 Cold exposure has been used as a healing method for centuries.
 An ice bath can soothe muscles, reduce inflammation, improve breathing, and give your mood a major boost.
-It’s no surprise that many top athletes choose ice baths as an important part of their recovery and conditioning.
+It’s no surprise that boxers and top athletes choose ice baths as an important part of their recovery and conditioning.

-FightCamp trainers Flo Master, Aaron Swenson, and Coach PJ take the plunge to tell you about the 5 benefits of cold immersion therapy and discuss some of the questions people have before they start an ice bath routine.
+FightCamp Trainers Flo Master, Aaron Swenson, and Coach PJ take the plunge to tell you about the 5 benefits of cold immersion therapy for boxers and discuss some of the questions people have before they start an ice bath routine.

 What Is an Ice Bath?